Dr. Toby Watson, Psy.D.

 As Clinical Director of an outpatient mental health center in the United States, as a former Federal Social Security Mental Health Disability Examiner, the past Chief Supervising Psychologist for the State of Wisconsin-USA, Department of Corrections-KMCI, and as the past International Executive Director for the International Society for Ethical Psychology and Psychiatry (ISEPP, formerly ICSPP), have been able to witness first hand the long term damaging effects of ECT.
 This is not to state I have not spoken with people who have reported great benefits to using such intervention; however, as a scientist and researcher, I am outlining what is often not known by most doctors, practitioners and patients regarding the peer reviewed evidence and research about the actual overall effects of using such intervention.

-An ECT device is often used upon an individual in order to stop severe psychiatric disturbances (e.g., severe 3 depression) by inducing in the individual a major motor seizure by applying a brief intense electrical current to the patient's head.
-This is called Electro-Convulsive Therapy, often simply called ECT, and also known as Shock Therapy (ST).
-It is a psychiatric intervention used in the hopes to provide emotional relief in cases of severe depression and other disorders often called “mental illness” (e.g. catatonia and mania episodes).
-However, people who have undergone such procedures, have reported to this examiner that the intervention was used to silence their complaints and unhappiness with lack of effectiveness in treatments.
-In the administration of ECT, electrodes are sometimes placed on one side of the head, known as unilateral ECT, or more commonly on both sides of the head, known as bilateral ECT.
+An ECT device is often used upon an individual in order to stop severe psychiatric disturbances (e.g., severe depression, psychosis) by inducing in the individual a major motor seizure by applying a brief intense electrical current to the patient's head.
+This is called Electroconvulsive Therapy, often simply called ECT, and also known as Shock Therapy (ST).
+It is a psychiatric intervention used in the hopes to provide emotional relief in cases of severe depression and other disorders often called “mental illness” (e.g., catatonia and mania episodes).
+However, people who have undergone such procedures have reported to this examiner that the intervention was used to silence their complaints and unhappiness with lack of effectiveness of treatments.
+In the administration of ECT, electrodes are sometimes placed on one side of the head, known as unilateral ECT, or, on both sides of the head, known as bilateral ECT.
 After a patient has been given muscle relaxing drugs, as well as anesthesia, a jolt of electricity is sent into the patient’s brain inducing a grand mal seizure which usually lasts between forty to sixty seconds.
-Due to the use of anesthesia and muscle relaxant drugs, the patient does not seem to move about on the table and appears to others not in distress or pain (i.e. the violent convulsions which regularly occurred in the 1940’s through the 1960’s or onward).
-An average course of ECT ranges from between six to twelve shocks over a period of two-four weeks, but may cases I have heard involve upwards of 40-50 shock ‘treatments’.
+Due to the use of anesthesia and muscle relaxant drugs, the patient does not seem to move about on the table and appears to others as not in distress or pain (i.e., the violent convulsions which regularly occurred in the 1940’s through the 1960’s or onward).
+An average course of ECT ranges from between six to twelve shocks over a period of two to four weeks, but many cases involve upwards of 40-50 shock “treatments”.

-The Medical Device Amendments of 1976 (“Amendments”), enacted on May 28, 1976, established three classes of medical devices: Class I (General Controls), Class II (Performance Standards), and Class III (Premarket Approval).
+The Medical Device Amendments of 1976 (“Amendments”), enacted on May 28, 1976, established three classes of medical devices: Class I (General Controls; considered safest), Class II (Performance Standards; more risky), and Class III (Premarket Approval; highest risk).
 Whether a device is Class I, II, or III depends upon its intended use, indications for use, and risk to the user.
-In 1979, the FDA categorized the ECT device as a Class III, high risk device, meaning that it’s benefits have not been shown to outweigh its risks, and that it presents a “potential unreasonable risk of injury or illness.”
+In 1979, the FDA categorized the ECT device as a Class III high risk device, meaning that its benefits have not been shown to outweigh its risks, and that it presents a “potential unreasonable risk of injury or illness.”
 It ruled that brain damage and memory loss were risks of the procedure.
-About thirty years later, on January 28, 2011, the FDA appointed panel recommended and upheld that ECT devices continue should be classified as “high risk” devices (i.e. Class III is the highest risk classification), as there has not been enough evidence to indicate the procedure is safe and effective.
-Psychiatrists on the panel were “all in favor” of loosening the restrictions, despite a stream of continued evidence in the research demonstrating significant harmful effects.
-Nevertheless, articles and newspaper commentaries continue to be positioned throughout the United States making false claims of ECT effectiveness and safety.
-This false is idea that ECT is safe and effective is commonly acknowledged by the psychiatric community, noting that the reason ECT ‘works’ is ultimately unknown.
+About thirty years later, on January 28, 2011, the FDA appointed panel recommended and upheld that ECT devices should continue to be classified as “high risk” devices (i.e., Class III as the highest risk classification), as there has not been enough evidence to indicate the procedure is safe and effective.
+Psychiatrists on the panel were “all in favor” of loosening the restrictions, despite a stream of continued evidence in the research demonstrating significant harmful effects and despite noting that the reason ECT “works” is ultimately unknown.